The Product Regulation and Liability Review: Russia

 Explanations of the parties or third persons

 Witness evidence provides any facts that may assist the case adjudication.
 However, witness evidence may not be considered by the court if the witness cannot name the source of its information.
-Legal representatives, judges and members of the jury shall not be considered witnesses.
+Legal representatives, judges, mediators and members of the jury shall not be considered witnesses.

 Witnesses must come to trial and give true evidence.
 The Russian Criminal Code provides criminal liability for intentional misrepresentation by a witness.